Last Updated on September 26, 2021

 - Cost-effective: Many schools offering online exercise science programs have substantially lower tuition costs than in-person programs, especially for out of state students, allowing you to save your education budget.

 - Increase your career prospects: Graduates of the master’s in exercise science program will open up a wide range of career opportunities for themselves.
 Across the field, you can find graduates happily working in an array of jobs including professional sports teams and leagues, schools, fitness centers, hospitals, nursing homes, the military, etc.

-- Train for certifications: Over the course of your program you will learn about and train to excel on important national and international fitness certification exams, including personal training, nutritionist, etc.
+- Prepare for gold standard industry certifications: Over the course of your program you will learn about and train to excel on important national and international fitness, performance-based, or clinically-based certification exams, including strength and conditioning coaching, clinical exercise specialists, personal training, etc.

 - You are your network: Reputation and word of mouth is important in this field and the classmates and professors in this course will give you an immediate network that will help you develop professionally and personally.

-- Secure your future: Many studies show a projected growth in health and wellness fields, as traditional hospital based medical care becomes increasingly expensive, people are looking to alternatives leading to a rise in physical therapy, massage therapy, nutrition and personal trainers positions.
+- Secure your future: Many studies show a projected growth in health and wellness fields, and the BLS is predicting 11% job growth for exercise physiologists and they expect a rise in demand “as healthcare providers emphasize exercise and preventive care to help patients recover from cardiovascular and pulmonary diseases and improve their overall health.”
 Your master’s degree will give you the extra edge in a growing, but increasingly competitive market.